 What does it taste like?

-The taste of turmeric and ginger can be overwhelming for some people but not all.
-Many people find that they love the taste.
-Both these roots are powerful and have a strong and spicy taste.
-Luckily if you find it too strong you can dilute the shot with water or even orange juice, however, I do recommend taking it just like a shot, in one go and this way it’s over in seconds.
+Luckily if you find it too strong you can dilute the shot with water or even orange juice, however, I do recommend taking it just like a shot, in one go, and this way it’s over in seconds.

 Feel free to check out my posts for more immune-boosting drinks recipes and my favourite Immune System Green Smoothie